yaksas443/adversaryemulation.github.io/aksh.md

 ## What is AKSH?

 Before you think I am harboring an alien of some kind, I am not.
 AKSH is a Discord bot that interfaces with Aamazon Web Services (AWS) via APIs to automate various aspects of managing labs on AWS infrastructure.
 For example, through AKSH, students can deploy a lab in their own AWS account by issuing a single command (!deploy, that's it).
 Behind the scences, AKSH will setup all the necessary lab components (VPC, subnets, gateways, security groups, EC2 instances etc.) without any human intervention.
 What's more?
-AKSH can deploy multiple labs (as and when I create more of them) of different complexities at the same time (!deploy <lab name>, that's it).
+AKSH can deploy multiple labs (as and when I create more of them) of different complexities at the same time (!deploy -lab name-, that's it).

 ## Lab access (self-hosted)